sindelio/sindelio.github.io/README.md

-This project is the pre-beta version of my personal website!
+This website is an early version and will be updated in the near future!
+#vue #react #angular

 Point your browser to: [https://sindelio.github.io](https://sindelio.github.io/)